 Japanese Knotweed (Fallopia japonica) is a particularly invasive and difficult to control weed.
 In fact, it is listed in the top 100 most invasive plants in the world.
 Managing Japanese Knotweed requires specialist knowledge and the correct qualification to spray the necessary herbicides to destroy it.
-We at JHPS Gardens Ltd have a wealth of experience in dealing with Japanese Knotweed successfully in many sites over Staffordshire and Cheshire.
+Here at Blue Iris Landscapes Ltd, we have a wealth of experience in dealing with Japanese Knotweed successfully in many sites over Staffordshire and Cheshire.
 We have a specialised website dedicated to our Japanese Knotweed Eradication Services, so for further information, please click here.

 Why not ignore the problem?

 Why not ignore the Japanese Knotweed growing at the bottom of your garden, on a corner of your Brownfield site or next to your factory/office complex?
 If ignored, it will cost a lot of time and money dealing with the problem.
 The five main reasons not to ignore Japanese Knotweed are:

 - If not dealt with, it grows and takes over, costing even more to deal with.

 - Potential prosecution and compensation claims against you!

 - It will come-up through tarmac, concrete and damage drains and buildings; breaking their concrete foundations.

 - You will not be able to get a mortgage or re-mortgage a property with Japanese Knotweed growing near it.